Originally posted June 2014

 6. Make Subjects Feel Good About Themselves

 There are different levels of shyness.
 I know this because I meet a lot of people.
 Some are still able to talk with strangers but is too shy to ask for a pose.
 If this is you, use your ability to talk with others to your advantage.
 You may still be shy in asking strangers to be your subject, but being able to converse with them is indeed a great opportunity.
 To do this, you need to learn the art of listening.
 When you meet a stranger, don't do the talking.
 Instead, do the asking.
 Sure, it's important to break the ice, but you can make them feel good about themselves by letting them talk about themselves.
 This is initiated by you asking questions.
 When they engage you in a conversation, answer briefly and start asking questions.
 Listen well so you can make followup questions which will make them talk more.
-This is another way of building trust, because people like people who listen.
+This is another way of building trust because people like people who listen.
 When you find an opportunity, hint that it would be awesome if you could take their portrait.
-The probably of that happening is very high.
+The probability of that happening is very high.

 7. Focus on the Positive and Prepare for the Negative

-People who lack confidence to photograph people usually dwell on two questions – what if they don't like to be photographed, and what if they get angry if I did?
+People who lack the confidence to photograph people usually dwell on two questions – what if they don't like to be photographed, and what if they get angry if I did?

-Asking these what if questions will only prevent you from stepping in with courage.
+Asking these what-if questions will only prevent you from stepping in with courage.
 Instead, ask yourself these questions: What If I were not shy just for just 15 minutes, what kind of photos can I create?
 What if that stranger says yes, what opportunity would that give me?
 What if he wants me to take more photos?
 What if she invites others for some more shots.
 Focusing on positive questions will make you feel a bit more confident because now you're focused on the end result.
 It is still possible though that the negative what-ifs can happen.
 Being prepared for it will really help.
 I always have two scripts ready if ever I get confronted.
 This rarely happens but I make sure to have a memorized answer – “I’m studying photography.
 I’m just learning how to take photos of people”.
 You can even add “Would you want a portrait?
 I'm still studying but you might like it?”.
 The other one is “Sorry, I'll just delete it”.
 Feel free to use the same script.

 Here's an activity you can try.
 Take your camera and your longest lens for a walk.
 Pick a spot where there are some people not minding each other – a park is a perfect place.
 If you want to feel a little more confident, bring someone with you – your spouse, a friend, your grandson, or even your pet.
 Prepare your camera settings and do some test shots.
 When you see someone you feel you're not intimidated with, take a photo of that person at a distance.
 When they see you doing this, smile at them and raise and shake your camera a bit – sort of like saying hello with your camera.
 If they smile back, then continue shooting.
 When they don’t, they’ll probably just move on without minding you.
 If they confront you, just use the scripts I use.
 It works all the time in my experience.